 Fast Facts and Trivia

-- Conde Naste listed Martin County’s Blowing Rocks Preserve as #3 of the “10 Best Beaches in Florida.”
+- Blowing Rocks Preserve, Hobe Sound, was included for the second year in a row on Conde Nast Traveler’s Best Beaches in Florida list.
+Conde Naste listed Martin County’s Blowing Rocks Preserve as #3 of the “10 Best Beaches in Florida.”

 - Stuart, the county seat of Martin County, was recently rated on the “Happiest Seaside Towns” list by Coastal Living.